 TGax Editor: Please update the following paragraphs in this section as shown below:

-An AP shall not transmit an A-MPDU to a non-AP STA that includes an Ack or BlockAck frame together with a Trigger frame or a frame carrying a TRS Control subfield unless [#ed]the non-AP STA has indicated support by setting the MU Cascading Support subfield to 1 in the MAC Capabilities Information field in the HE Capabilities element it transmits.
+An AP shall not transmit an A-MPDU to a non-AP STA that includes an Ack or BlockAck frame together with a Trigger frame or a frame carrying a TRS Control subfield unless [#ed]both the AP and the non-AP STA have indicated support by setting the MU Cascading Support subfield to 1 in the MAC Capabilities Information field in the HE Capabilities element it transmits.
 The A-MPDU may additionally contain one or more MPDUs and is constructed following the rules defined in 27.10 (A-MPDU operation).

-An AP shall not transmit an A-MPDU that includes an Ack or BlockAck frame together with a Trigger frame or a frame carrying a TRS Control subfield unless it has set the MU Cascading Support subfield to 1 in the MAC Capabilities Information field in the HE Capabilities element it transmits.[#ed] If an AP does not receive an immediate response from a non-AP STA addressed by a Trigger frame or frame carrying a TRS Control subfield contained in the HE MU PPDU sent at the beginning of the TXOP, then the AP follows the backoff procedure described in 10.24.2.2 (EDCA backoff procedure).[16611]
+[#ed] If an AP does not receive an immediate response from any of the non-AP STAs, addressed by a Trigger frame or frame carrying a TRS Control subfield contained in the DL HE MU PPDU sent at the beginning of the TXOP, then the AP follows the backoff procedure described in 10.24.2.2 (EDCA backoff procedure).[16611]

 Overlapping BSS (OBSS) management